AlexsLemonade/refinebio-examples/dimension-reduction/README.md

 This notebook illustrates how to perform Uniform Manifold Approximation and Projection and plot the coordinates using ggplot2.
-UMAP is a newer dimension reduction technique that can seemingly yield more biologically intuitive scatterplots than PCA.
 UMAP does require more dimensions than PCA, though, so if you have a smaller dataset (less than 20) and you obtain errors, you may not be able to run UMAP for your dataset.